Tokay PRO: Edge AI Camera

 What CPU are we using for the camera?

-Tokay Pro’s CPU is NXP i.MX 8M Plus with on-board AI-accelerator.
+Tokay Pro’s CPU is NXP i.MX 8M Plus with on-board AI accelerator.

-Visit NXP processor page.
+Visit the NXP processor page.

 What kind of camera sensor are you using?

 Our camera supports multiple sensors, and we can attach up to 3 different sensors simultaneously on the device.
 What it means is our camera can support thermal, spectral, 3D, or visible spectrum sensors at the same time.
-The default option is IMX219, but it can be easily replaced with any other module, as long as it supports Raspberry Pi camera connector.
+The default option is IMX219, but it can be easily replaced with any other module, as long as it supports a Raspberry Pi camera connector.

-Download camera sensor datasheet
+Download the camera sensor datasheet

 Is there a motion sensor on the device?